Updated: Apr 11

-For the next installment of the Pro Insight Q&A series, presented by Babcock Hoops, we have University of Illinois commit Coleman Hawkins, from Antelope, California:
+For the next installment of the Pro Insight Q&A series, we present University of Illinois commit Coleman Hawkins, from Antelope, California:

 Coleman Hawkins: I think one of the main things I bring to the table is my playmaking — that’s a big thing I do — I make plays for my teammates.
 Also, shooting the ball, stretching out defenses...I’m 6’10” and I’m able to run almost any position on the court, I feel like I’m able to learn any position, and almost guard every position as well...so versatility is a big strength.
 In terms of room for improvement, I think rebounding is one area.
 And although I can guard multiple positions, my defense can get better.
 I feel like people really sleep on my passing and playmaking and those are some of the main things I can do in my opinion.
 I don’t have a whole bunch of hype to my name.
 I feel like I’m in the perfect spot right now.
 I don’t want a whole bunch of clout going into college.
 I just want to be kind of under the radar and shock the world, shock the Big Ten, just going to college and not having a lot of teams worrying about me and as soon as I get to campus I make a huge impact for the team.
 That’s why I’m in the perfect place right now, I’m not underrated or overrated.

 PI: In high school or AAU who have been some players who have been tough matchups for you?

 CH: I don’t feel like there was a person who was too tough of a match-up, but I would say the toughest person I’ve ever had to guard was probably LaMelo Ball — last year, when I was a junior.
 But honestly, I don’t feel like there’s anyone this year that’s caused me to say “oh this guy’s really good,” so I can’t name anyone right now.